- Patient Care

 The Upper Hand Podcast

-Dr. Dy is an Associate Professor of Orthopaedic Surgery at Washington University School of Medicine.
+Dr. Dy is an Associate Professor of Orthopaedic Surgery at Washington University School of Medicine and the Hand and Microsurgery Fellowship Director.
 He earned his medical degree and masters of public health degree from the University of Miami Miller School of Medicine in Miami, Florida.
 He completed an internship at the New York Presbyterian-Weill Cornell Medical Center in New York, NY, then completed an orthopaedic surgery residency and postdoctoral research fellowship in health services at the Hospital for Special Surgery in New York, NY.
 During this time, he received the Young Investigator research grant from the Orthopedic Research and Education Foundation.
 Dr. Dy then went on to complete a hand and upper extremity surgery fellowship at Washington University School of Medicine in St. Louis, MO.
 Dr. Dy has special interests in treating nerve injuries, including brachial plexus and peripheral nerve injuries.
 Reflecting his interest in health services and health policy research, Dr. Dy has been selected by the AAOS Washington Health Policy Fellowship and the AAOS Musculoskeletal Healthcare Disparities Symposium.

 Lindley Wall, MD, MSc